greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc_category-list.html.md

 - [gp_autostats_on_change_threshold](guc-list.html#gp_autostats_on_change_threshold)
 - [log_autostats](guc-list.html#log_autostats)

-**Warning:** Depending on the specific nature of your database operations, automatic statistics collection can have a negative performance impact.
+> **Caution** Depending on the specific nature of your database operations, automatic statistics collection can have a negative performance impact.
 Carefully evaluate whether the default setting of `on_no_stats` is appropriate for your system.

 ## <a id="topic39"></a>Client Connection Default Parameters